Trump, Cohen discussed 'financing' of possible Playboy model payment on secret recording

 Davis added that Cohen "has been disparaged and insulted and called all kinds of things" but "he's got truth on his side and he'll continue to tell the truth."

-"I question the strategy of doing this, of trying to make a tape say what it doesn't say or of putting out a tape in which you're kind of proud of the fact that you’re a lawyer taping your client and then thinking you can cooperate with the government," Giuliani said.
+"I question the strategy of doing this, of trying to make a tape say what it doesn't say, or of putting out a tape in which you're kind of proud of the fact that you’re a lawyer taping your client and then thinking you can cooperate with the government," Giuliani said.
 "You know, to cooperate with the government, you’ve got to have credibility.
-First thing that happens is, [Cohen's] going to be disbarred … He’s a pariah to the legal profession."
+First thing that happens is, [Cohen's] going to be disbarred. … He’s a pariah to the legal profession."

+"I question the strategy of doing this, of trying to make a tape say what it doesn't say, or of putting out a tape in which you're kind of proud of the fact that you’re a lawyer taping your client and then thinking you can cooperate with the government."

 Cohen is under federal investigation over his alleged practice of paying women to stay silent about claims they had sexual relations with the married Trump.
 The investigation by federal prosecutors in New York is separate from an ongoing inquiry by Special Counsel Robert Mueller into potential coordination between the Trump campaign and Russia.